ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Toxic and Drug-Induced Hepatitis.md

 * Mechanism of DILI
 	* Direct hepatocyte injury
 		* by free-radical or metabolic intermediate that causes peroxidation of membrane lipids
+	* may activate components of the innate or adaptive immune system,
+	* stimulate apoptotic pathways, or
+	* initiate damage to bile excretory pathways
 *